 While applying, you’ll also need the following paperwork:

-- Recent billing statements on all of your loans that include the following information:
+- Recent billing statements on all of your student loans that include the following information:

 - Servicer name